hypocalcemia/stremoldi/README.md

 # Stremoldi

 Stremoldi is a reverse engineering tool that uses a local LLM to filter out unimportant strings from a binary.
 We use it to filter out debug messages, usage templates, error codes, API keys, tokens or passwords, commands or flags, registry paths, URLs, IPs, and malware-like messages from a binary.
+It is a simple and lightweight tool that can be used to extract valuable information from a binary.

 ## Usage